 Our material issues this year include:

 - Product quality and safety

-- Data and IT security
+- Data and cyber security

-- Economic and community contribution
+- Economic and community contributions

 - Climate change resilience